Chesley G. Peterson: 4th Fighter Group

 In 1942, Peterson accepted a transfer to the United States Army Air Forces (USAAF) along with the rest of the Eagle Squadron members.
 He was assigned to the 4th Fighter Group as the executive officer and as a major.
 Later he would be promoted to colonel at the age of 23, and became the youngest colonel in the USAAF.

 When Peterson first joined the 4th Fighter Group, they were assigned the P-47 Thunderbolt, which was a radical change from the Spitfires the Eagle Squadron pilots had flown.
 While flying a P-47 over the English Channel, Peterson was forced to bail out at 500 ft above the water.
 His parachute failed, but miraculously Peterson survived both the fall and the dangerous Channel waters.

 In January 1944, Peterson was reassigned to VIII Fighter Command as a staff officer and then to a subordinate unit of VIII Fighter Command, the 65th Fighter Wing, until returning to the United States at the end of 1944.
 During his time overseas, Colonel Peterson flew a total of 130 missions and was credited with nine aerial victories and nine probables.

 After attending Command and General Staff School at Fort Leavenworth, Kansas, Peterson was assigned as the commander of Dale Mabry Field, Tallahassee, Florida in March 1945.
-His next assignment was as chief, Air Attache Branch, Headquarters Army Air Forces, Washington, D.C., beginning in August, 1945.
+His next assignment was as chief, Air Attaché Branch, Headquarters Army Air Forces, Washington, D.C., beginning in August, 1945.

 Post-war Air Force career

 After the war, Colonel Peterson had a variety of assignments including command and staff assignments.
-Despite not participating directly in either the Korean or Vietnam wars, he was assigned overseas as the commander of flying units in France and Japan during both wars.
+From 1946 to 1949, he served as a military attaché in South Africa.
+Despite not participating directly in either the Korean or Vietnam wars, Peterson was assigned overseas as the commander of flying units in France and Japan during both wars.
+He graduated from the Air War College in 1959.

 Peterson was promoted to major general in 1965.
 His last assignment on active duty began on April 1, 1967, as the Assistant Chief of Staff for Intelligence, Staff, Commander in Chief, Pacific.
 Peterson retired July 31, 1970.
-He died on January 28, 1990, in Riverside, California and is buried at Riverside National Cemetery.
+He died on January 28, 1990, in Riverside, California, and is buried at Riverside National Cemetery.